 But not just any questions…questions that will jar loose what is really going on and help you understand the opportunities and challenges you are facing as the new leader.

-Ask these four questions to your key stakeholders like your boss, your peers, your team members and any others who will play a role in your success including other executives.
+Ask these four questions to your key stakeholders, like your boss, your peers, your team members, and any others who will play a role in your success including other executives.
 This includes questions to ask a CEO.

 The first question is ..

 1) What are we doing well and that we should keep doing?

 Start with a question that asks for positive feedback on what is working.

 Why?
 People tend to be much more comfortable giving feedback on what is going well and it shows that you are looking at the good first – before looking for what is wrong.

 This question builds an open dialogue that you can leverage later when you are asking for more honest feedback.